tgherzog/wbg-ogdtoolkit/README.md

 ## Style Guide ##

 The [style guide][guide] gives editorial instructions for making changes to the toolkit to ensure consistency and quality (grammar, punctuation, etc).
-The style guide is title style-guide.md in the git repository and **style-guide.html** on the toolkit server.
+The style guide is titled style-guide.md in the git repository and **style-guide.html** on the toolkit server.